ruizehung/ruizehung.github.io/_pages/about.md

 - Born and raised in Taiwan 🧋
 <!-- - Building [Socratic Mind](https://www.socratic-mind.com/), an AI-powered Scalable Oral Assessment Platform -->
 - Finished my B.S./M.S. in **Computer Science** at **Georgia Tech** 🐝
-- Did AI + Education Technology research with [Prof. Thad Starner](https://www.cc.gatech.edu/home/thad/)
+- Did Education Technology research (with a focus on anti-plagiarism) with [Prof. Thad Starner](https://www.cc.gatech.edu/home/thad/)

 🗣 Talk to me about
 ======